 Undergraduate, graduate, or sophomore.

-Plans for award of scholarship until sufficient endowment level is achieved
+- Plans for award of scholarship until sufficient fund level is achieved

 ANS policy requires that all new ANS scholarships be self-supporting.
 While a fund is being developed, or if fund-raising expectations are not met, several options are possible:

 - Annual supplementary support as necessary by a division or local section

 - Award of scholarship once every 2, 3, or 4 years (if funds allow)

 - Using principle to support scholarship, thereby ultimately spending the entire fund.